ElinaBoman/rootme/README.md

 </details>

 - Django Countries
 I have a second bug that is thought to be related to the first bug.
-As Django Coutries only accepts 2 charactes inside the field.
-Theese would create big problems while going trough checkout because the intent_success function would not work because the contry filed is too long.
-Like previously mentioned it is proberbly realted to the first bug but for the code to work I chose to take out the Country field so the information will not be saved from the form.
-With this code left out every thing worked fine.
+As Django Countries only accepts 2 characters inside the field.
+These would create big problems while going through checkout because the intent_success function would not work because the country field is too long.
+Like previously mentioned it is probably related to the first bug but for the code to work I chose to take out the Country field so the information will not be saved from the form.
+With this code left out everything worked fine.
 Status: Temporarily fix, Unsolved

 ## Deployment